 Areas in which we provide services for:

 Elizabeth Lancaster is a Licensed Counselor in the USA and a Licensed Counselor in the Cayman Islands.
 She received a Masters of Science in Rehabilitation and Career Counseling and a Masters in Science in Substance Abuse and Clinical Counseling from East Carolina University.
 She has worked as a counselor in the criminal justice system and in the public school system.
-She has worked with children and adults using evidence based techniques and a person-centered approach.
+She has worked with children and adults using evidence based techniques with an emphasis on Cognitive Behavioral Therapy.
 Elizabeth has experience in providing group, individual, and family therapy.
-She specializes in alcohol and drug abuse/addiction, anxiety disorders, mood disorders, self-esteem, and life transitions.
+She specializes in alcohol and drug abuse/addiction, anxiety disorders, mood disorders, self-esteem, developmental disorders, and life transitions.
 Elizabeth enjoys her work and deeply respects the therapeutic relationship.
+Her experience in working in the school system has provided her expertise on developing accommodations for children in the academic setting as well as working directly with educators to understand different diagnoses.

 Jason Jones MEd, LCT, CCC is a Licensed Counselling Therapist in New Brunswick, Canada, and a Certified Canadian Counselor in Canada.
 He is also a Licensed Counselor in the Cayman Islands.
 Jason has over 10 years experience working with at-risk youth and young adults and he specializes in building trusting relationships through a person-centered approach whereby even the most resistant youths open up to counseling.